digital-work-lab/open-source-project/docs/week_12_code_review.md

 In this session, we ask you to review the code of another group, i.e., their pull request.
 You will adopt the perspective of a **maintainer**, i.e., a gatekeeper who takes responsibility for an open-source project by screening, improving, and integrating code contributions.

+{: .objective }
+> The objective is to develop the ability to collaboratively review code contributions by downloading, testing, and debugging code, while providing constructive and respectful feedback in GitHub pull requests.

 As a group, your goals are to:

 - Download the code from the pull request (fork) to your local machine or codespace